On April 17, 2018 the Langlade County Board approved updates to the Langlade County Manure Storage Ordinance, effective immediately.

 - Construction Certification is required within 10 days of project completion

 Manure pit construction and abandonment projects may be eligible for cost-sharing through the Langlade County Land Conservation Department.
-To have a conservationist visit your farm to determine if your project is eligible for cost-share funds, please, contact our office.
+To have schedule a visit to your farm to determine if your project is eligible for cost-share funds, please, contact our office.